IBM/cp4mcm-samples/bcdr/backup/README.md

   2. Update the following parameters in `values.yaml`, `values.yaml` is located in `./helm`:

      - repository: Name of the image for example `xy.abc.io/cp4mcm/cp4mcm-bcdr`.
 Here `xy.abc.io` is the image registry server URL, `cp4mcm` is the name of the repository and `cp4mcm-bcdr` is the name of the Docker image.
      - pullPolicy: Policy to determine when to pull the image from the image registry server.
-For example, To force pull the image use the `Always` policy.
+For example, To force pull the image, use the `Always` policy.
      - tag: Tag of the Docker image for example `latest`.
      - pullSecret: Name of the image pull secret.
-Refer to the value from step 5.
+Refer to the value from step 6.
      - schedule: Cron expression for automated backup.
-For example, To take backup once a day use the `0 0 * * *` Cron expression.
+For example, To take backup once a day, use the `0 0 * * *` Cron expression.
      - storageClassName: Default storage class on the OpenShift cluster.
 For example `gp2`.
 Use the `oc get sc` command to get the list of available Storage Classes on the OpenShift cluster.

   3. Update the `backup-config.yaml`, which is located in `./helm/templates` If you want to take the backup of additional PVs.
-For example, To take backup of MySQL add a new JSON entry in the `details` array of element `pod-annotation-details.json` as follows:
+For example, To take backup of MySQL, add a new JSON entry in the `details` array of element `pod-annotation-details.json` as follows:

      ```
      {